 We recommend checking the current travel advisories and guidelines for the latest information for where you are traveling.
-Some governments have phone or email alerts you can sign up to receive, such as the Smart Traveler Alert Program by the U.S. Department of State.
+Many governments have a way you can register your trip details to be able to receive important information while aboard, such as the Registration of Canadians Abroad.
+Some governments also have phone or email alerts you can sign up to receive, such as the Smart Traveler Alert Program by the U.S. Department of State.

 Here are some guidelines for protecting yourself while traveling and steps that may need to be taken when you return from abroad, depending on where you have been.

 Note that travelers who have been to certain countries, such as China or Italy, may be required to enter quarantine upon return to their home country.

 We have a lot of our readers asking us if they should go ahead and book travel to a certain country in a certain month.
 Or wondering when will it be safe to engage in domestic or international travel again?